attainu/python-project-Raj-pati-au16/README.md

 **status**- Prints the slot number, registration number and color of the parked vehicles.

 **leave x** - Removes vehicle from slot number x.
 There are few query functions to retrieve slot number from registration number of car, get registration numbers of cars with particular color etc.
+#

-1.entities file contains all sub modules required for managingparkinglot.
+1.**entities** file contains all sub modules required for managingparkinglot.

-2.Main.py file for execution the program , here i import 2 module _"FileInput"_ for read and run all the commands from the 'abc.txt' file and _"Interactive"_ for manual input.
+2.**Main.py** file for execution the program , here i import 2 module _"FileInput"_ for read and run all the commands from the 'abc.txt' file and _"Interactive"_ for manual input.

+3.**managingparkinglot.py**, Here i have imported all the modules from entities.